 - You have found, in the context of a valid veterinarian-client-patient relationship, that the approved drug is clinically ineffective when used as labeled.

 In companion (non-food-producing) animals, you can prescribe an approved human drug for an extra-label use even if an approved animal drug is available.
 This is not the case for food-producing animals.
-FDA’s extra-label drug use requirements prohibit you from prescribing an approved human drug if there’s a drug approved for food-producing animals that you can prescribe for the particular extra-label use instead.
+For these animals, FDA’s requirements for extra-label drug use prohibit you from prescribing an approved human drug if there’s a drug approved for food-producing animals that you can prescribe instead.
+For example, if a drug approved for chickens is available, you must first use that drug to treat a sick cow before reaching for a drug approved for people.

 Thorough recordkeeping is vital.
-You must maintain records that identify the treated animals.
-In food animal practices, this can be done on a group, herd, flock, or per-client basis.
+You must maintain records that identify the treated animal or animals.
+For food-producing animals, this can be done on a group, herd, flock, or per-client basis.
 The records must include the:

-- Established name of the drug or, if formulated from more than one active ingredient, the established name of each active ingredient.
+- Established name of the drug including its active ingredient, or if formulated from more than one active ingredient, the established name of each active ingredient.
 Ordinarily, the established name of the drug is the name listed in the United States Pharmacopeia (USP) and is made up of the active ingredient, route of administration, and dosage form (for example, “fenbendazole oral suspension”);

 - Condition treated;